NbtKmy/zotero-price-checker/README.md

 If you want to customize this add-on, you can do it as follows:
 1. Get the folder 'chrome', and files like 'chrome.manifest' and 'install.rdf' from this repository.
 1. Change the codes as you like
-1. Build the xpi-file with `zip -r zoteroaoijpreise-1.0.0.xpi chrome/* chrome.manifest install.rdf`
+1. Build the xpi-file with `zip -r pricechecker-1.1.0.xpi src/*`